 Topic Paper/Annotated BibliographyThe Cultural Revolution (1966-1976) represents a pivotal era in the history of modern China: on the one hand it was the most radical of Mao Zedong’s attempts to radically transform Chinese society, while on the other it was immediately followed by Deng Xiaoping’s economic reforms, which transformed China just as deeply by ushering in decades of rapid economic growth.
 In light of the unparalleled significance of the Cultural Revolution in modern Chinese history, your research for the final paper will begin by reading Liang Heng’s autobiography, Son of the Revolution, which provides a personal account of how the Cultural Revolution affected a typical “middle class” family in urban China.
 After you’ve read the book, you will write a 2-page (500-word) topic paper that focuses on a particular issue in the book that you would like to explore further in your final paper.
 Towards this end, your topic paper should culminate in a “thesis statement,” which is the main point that you will attempt to demonstrate in your final paper.
 Some of the themes you may wish to focus on include: Mao’s rejection of capitalism (in contrast with Deng Xiaoping’s promotion of “socialism with Chinese characteristics” in the post-Mao era), Mao Zedong Thought, Quotations of Chairman Mao Tse-tung (a.k.a. the Little Red Book), the Cult of Mao, People’s Communes, the People’s Liberation Army, Red Guards, the Four Olds (old customs, culture, habits, and ideas), Big Character Posters, class struggle (directed primarily against the bourgeoisie), self-criticism and public ridicule, the “Down to the Countryside” movement, propaganda, corruption, and education.

-In order to ensure that your topic has been thoroughly researched, you will also submit an annotated bibliography containing a minimum of eight academic sources, at least three of which must be “primary sources” (i.e. writings that provide first-hand evidence or direct testimony concerning a topic under investigation, such as Son of the Revolution, The Search for Modern China: A Documentary Collection, and Part One of Mao Zedong and China’s Revolutionaries — all of which are required reading for the course).
-The annotated bibliography should be divided into two sections, one for primary sources and the other for secondary sources; each source should be followed by an annotation that describes and evaluates the significance of the work with regard to your final paper.
-The topic paper/annotated bibliography will be due at the end of Week 8 (Friday, November 6), leaving you two weeks to complete the final paper (10 pages/2500 word), which you may turn in either on the last day of class (Friday, November 20) or on Monday, November 23.
+In order to ensure that your topic has been thoroughly researched, you will also submit an annotated bibliography containing a minimum of seven academic sources, at least two of which must be “primary sources” (i.e. writings that provide first-hand evidence or direct testimony concerning a topic under investigation, such as Son of the Revolution and The Search for Modern China: A Documentary Collection — both of which are required reading for the course).
+The annotated bibliography should be divided into two sections, one for primary sources and the other for secondary sources; each source should be followed by an “annotation” that summarizes the source, assesses its strengths and weaknesses, and evaluates its significance with regard to your research topic.
+The topic paper/annotated bibliography is due before class on Friday, November 3, leaving you two weeks to complete the final paper (10 pages/2500 word), which is due on Monday, November 20.
 I will provide you with feedback on your topic paper/annotated bibliography as quickly as possible and will also be happy to meet with you individually to provide further guidance at any stage in the process.

 Please note that you are required to provide appropriate citations for both direct and indirect quotations using “Chicago Style” footnotes; your paper should also include a final bibliography without annotations.
 Since I take plagiarism very seriously, I strongly recommend that you become familiar with the boundaries of academic honesty … and don’t attempt to transgress them.
 If you have any doubts regarding what does or does not constitute plagiarism, please refer to the college’s “Plagiarism” page.
 Essays that contain significant instances of plagiarism will receive a 0 and be reported to the Office of Academic Affairs in accordance with college policy.